neerajaqu/mycsrnews/README.md

   * smtp.yml for outgoing mail
   * application.god for use with the [God monitoring system](http://god.rubyforge.org/)
   * unicorn.conf.rb
+  * locales.yml -- select the languagues you will be using
   * There are a number of other advanced files in the config directory

 We provide .sample files for the majority of these config files to facilitate easy setup.